nabeelaccount/simple-docker/README.md

 2. Run the application locally using the following command:
 `docker run -p 8080:8080 <docker-username>/<application-name>`

 3. Visit localhost:8080 on your web browser.
-You should see the following message
+You should see the following message:

 **You're amazing**